Changing Light Colors on the Amazon Echo: What Does Each Color Mean?

 Has your Alexa ever shown a weird swinging or pulsing light?
 Now that you’ve purchased an Amazon Echo, you have so many options and commands to choose from…and most first-time users have no clue what the different colors mean.

-The light ring on the top of your Amazon Echo can display any one of these seven colors listed below.
+The light ring on the top of your Amazon Echo can display any one of these seven light colors listed below.
 Here is what each color means:

 • Blue: Power & listening